-Thirty-three states recognize the Modified Comparative Fault System in negligence cases, including Michigan, and the systems have been questioned due to the confusion it causes for juries and the complications from multiple at-fault defendants in a single case.
-Malpractice lawyers in Michigan deal with these complications all the time and can assist you with your case.
+Thirty-three states recognize the Modified Comparative Fault System in medical negligence cases, including Michigan.
+However, the system does cause confusion for juries and complications when multiple at-fault defendants are involved in a single case.
+Malpractice lawyers in Michigan can advise you on the merits of your case.

 Modified Comparative Fault